 Education

-At the Dolphin Discovery Centre (DDC) we provide educational activities and field based learning in marine and environmental studies.
-These activities include both incursions and excursions and the content within each has been designed to not only be interactive, entertaining and educational, but also to focus on Science and Biology as described within the Australian Curriculum, Assessment and Reporting Authority (ACARA) materials (v5.0 May 2013).
-Within the ACARA model, our program content for all school years cover the science strands of Science and Understanding, Science as a Human Endeavour and Science Inquiry Skills inclusive of Cross Curriculum Priorities such as Sustainability and Aboriginal Histories and Cultures.
+At the Dolphin Discovery Centre (DDC) we provide extensive educational activities and field based learning in marine and environmental studies.
+These activities include both incursions and excursions and the content within each has been designed to not only be interactive, entertaining and educational, but also to focus on Science and Biology as described within the Western Australian Curriculum, School Curriculum and Standards Authority (SCSA) materials (v8.1).
+Within the SCSA model, our program content for all school years cover the science strands of Science and Understanding, Science as a Human Endeavour and Science Inquiry Skills inclusive of Cross Curriculum Priorities such as Sustainability and Aboriginal Histories and Cultures.

 Activities: